Philanthropy podcast: Emma Turner speaks to Dame Stephanie

 I supported the new IT livery company in the City of London.
 Livery companies are traditionally associated with charity, education and trade, and my £5m gift provided a modest freehold building in the City of London.

-It was the first new livery haul, as these centers are called for 50 years.
+It was the first new livery haul, as these centres are called for 50 years.
 And I made another founding investment of over £10m in the Oxford Internet Institute, a multidisciplinary research and teaching department of the University.